rancher/charts/docs/developing.md

 *Note: if you manage a dependency as a separate package, it's often a good idea to set `doNotRelease: true` on that dependency package's `package.yaml` to indicate that the dependency should not be independently released.
 This prevents `make charts` from generating assets for the dependency, since it will already be packaged directly into your main chart.*

+*Note: When adding net-new dependencies, a PR must first be raised and merged in the `rancher/Rancher` repository with the required updates to the `rancher/pkg/image/origins.go` file.
+This file must be updated with the name of the dependency (without any version information) and the Github repository URL from where the image originates from.
+This information is used to generate an artifact during Rancher releases, and failure to provide it will interfere with Rancher's CI.
+This file does not need to be updated when bumping versions of released dependencies.*

 #### Known Issue: Managed Files

 In any Helm chart managed by these scripts, we consider the `Chart.yaml` / `requirements.yaml` to be `Managed Files` since they are the only files that end up going through a three-way merge.